Hemanth-Raju-311/Underwater-Plastic-Surveillance-with-YOLOv9/README.md

 # **Underwater Plastic Detection Using YOLOv9**
 ![Project Logo](Assets/Logo/logo.jpg)
 ---
-A real-time underwater plastic detection system utilizing YOLOv9 and live video feeds from the IP Webcam app.
-This project aims to enhance marine conservation efforts by accurately identifying plastic waste in underwater environments.
+*A comprehensive solution for detecting underwater plastic using YOLOv9 and real-time video feeds from an IP webcam.*
 ---

 ## **About the Project**